Uganda Women's Network: History

 UWONET was created after the 1993 East African Women's Conference, held in Kampala, Uganda, in preparation for the United Nations Fourth World Conference on Women in 1995.

 1998 Land Act

-During the early part of the twenty-first century, women in East Africa provided 85 percent of the agricultural work, yet owned only 7 percent of the land.
+During the early part of the twenty-first century, women in East Africa provided 85 per cent of the agricultural work, yet owned only 7 percent of the land.
 Many women's rights organizations and individuals, disillusioned by groups that were not bringing women into the political process, started turning to UWONET – especially their campaign for land reform, which started in 1995.
 UWONET, in conjunction with the Uganda Land Alliance, lobbied Parliament in 1998 about women's right to inherit land in Uganda.
 In 1998, the Land Act was passed with provisions for women's rights.
 This campaign set a precedent for women in Uganda to "work together and to respond to issues in a more timely and aggressive way."